ykakarap/kubecon-na-22-capi-lab/3-cluster-topology.md

 Because we are leveraging the Kubernetes declarative model, we can simply refer to a desired configuration specification and rely upon Cluster API to evaluate what's different between the two.

-Assuming that your "`docker-cluster-one`" Cluster still has its original configuration, you should have one control plane node:
+Assuming that your `docker-cluster-one` Cluster still has its original configuration, you should have one control plane node:

 ```bash
 kubectl --kubeconfig cluster-one.kubeconfig get nodes